nsalazard/BICHIN/README.md

 ```cpp
 int food_dis;
 ```
-it uses 0 as default and is changed as the first command line argument.
+it uses 0 as default and is changed with a command line argument, "-d food_dis".
 | food_dis | Distribution  |
 | -------- | --------------|
 | 0        | uniform       |